-USE approximately 371 million barrels of crude oil.
-That amount of crude oil, refined into motor gasoline, could fill about 580 million sedans. barrels, as of February 2023, the SPR currently holds surface feet and a height of 2,550 feet, which is large enough for Chicago's Willis Tower to fit inside with room to spare.
+USE approximately 357 million barrels of crude oil.
+That amount of crude oil, refined into motor gasoline, could fill about 560 million sedans. barrels, as of February 2024, the SPR currently holds With a storage capacity of up to 713.5 million surface cylindrical in shape with an average diameter of about 200 feet and a height of 2,550 feet, which is large enough for Chicago's Willis Tower to fit inside with room to spare.